 An introduction to financial accounting.
-Emphasis is on uses of information contained in financial statements.
+Emphasizes uses of information contained in financial statements.
 Students are also introduced to the principles of managerial accounting.
 Required for students who have not taken an undergraduate two-course sequence in accounting.

 ACCT 507+508 4.5+4.5 Online Intermediate Financial Accounting I,II